kinola-ee/kinola-wp/README.md

 `kinola/checkout/before_content`
 Use this action to display your own custom content before the contents of the Checkout page.

+`kinola/checkout/after_content`
+Use this action to display your own custom content after the contents of the Checkout page.

 ### Filters
 `kinola/language`
 This filter allows you to set the site language.
 Use a 2-letter ISO language code, e.g. 'en' or 'et'.